pranabdas/suvtools/README.md

 `x_end` can be specified to set the limit of integration region, if not provided whole range is integrated.

-See the notebook for some example usage.
+See the notebook and documentation for example usage.

 ### Documentation development